GZHU-DVL/HVS-5M/README.md

 **Content and edge features through attention mechanism.**

 First, you need to download the dataset and copy the local address into the videos_dir of [CNNfeature_Spatial.py](https://github.com/GZHU-DVL/HVS-5M/blob/main/CNNfeature_Spatial.py).
 After that, you can choose frame_batch_size by yourself, which defaults to 16 here.
 Due to the particularity of the LSVQ dataset, we give a spatial feature version for extracting LSVQ in [CNNfeature_Spatial_LSVQ.py](https://github.com/GZHU-DVL/HVS-5M/blob/main/CNNfeature_Spatial_LSVQ.py).
 In it, we marked the video sequence numbers that do not exist in the current version of LSVQ.

+After running the [CNNfeature_Spatial.py](https://github.com/GZHU-DVL/HVS-5M/blob/main/CNNfeature_Spatial.py), you can get the spatial features of each video in /HVS-5M_dataset/SpatialFeature/.